jayurbain/DataScienceIntro/README.md

 [Introduction to Machine Learning with Scikit Learn](labs/Lab3_LinearRegression/Introduction&#32;to&#32;Machine&#32;Learning&#32;with&#32;SciKit&#32;Learn.ipynb) *Submission required*
 [Supervised Learning Linear Regression](labs/Lab3_LinearRegression/Supervised&#32;Learning&#32;-&#32;&#32;Linear&#32;Regression.ipynb) *Submission required*

+Outcomes addressed in week 4:
+- The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.
+- The ability to perform basic data analysis and statistical inference.
+- The ability to perform supervised learning of prediction models.
+- The ability to perform data visualization and report generation.
+- The ability to apply methods to real world data sets.

 ---

 ### Week 5: Introduction to Machine Learning, KNN, Model Evaluation and Metrics.
 Logistic Regression